 As I watch these videos I recall Lena Kochman is just one of the 1.5 million homeless Americans roaming our streets, many of them suffering from manias like she is.
 They don’t get the treatment they need, and without it their mania makes it impossible for them to function in our society.
 Instead they wander the streets from shelter to shelter, receiving free food, clothing and (obviously) smartphones with internet access that keeps them surviving but they do so while continuously angry and afraid.

 I watch her and I know she will die in a gutter somewhere and it will not be a pleasant death.
 I know this because she frequently says she doesn’t want to keep living the way she is.
 She roams the streets, imagining that every passing car is a stalker.
 She is constantly afraid for no reason.
+Sometimes she lashes out at people, accusing them of stalking her.
 This will never end well for her.
 It’s just a matter of time until she confronts someone who seriously hurts her, or she hurts herself.
 There will be no dignity in the way her life ends.

 In her latest videos it seems she is enrolled in the Pine Street Inn homeless program where she has been given an apartment to stay in rent free.
 I know this because she has talked about the program in some videos, and I was able to piece the details together.
 It is a noble effort but it’s clearly not a sustainable solution for someone so incredibly dysfunctional.
 Without treatment she will never be able to hold down a job or contribute to society in any meaningful way beyond showcasing the painful life of a paranoid schizophrenic through her videos.